Storm has a fast start to overtime and holds off Connecticut to win at home

-It was an uncharacteristic mistake by the WNBA’s all-time assist leader, which led to the second straight overtime for the Storm.
+It was an uncharacteristic mistake by the WNBA’s all-time assist leader, which led to the second straight overtime game for the Storm.

 Bird began the extra period with two three-pointers for redemption and a 90-87 overtime victory over Connecticut on Tuesday night at the Angel of the Winds Arena.